drpulpo/make-a-transfer/README.md

 I have separated the UI concerns in different visual components and implemented a Transfer Service to fetch data.
 I've generated a main app component and generated separate header and body components.
 Inside the body I created a form component to be able to create transfers and a transfer catalog.
 The body component keeps the state of the view and binds with inputs and outputs with the two child transfer and transfer catalog component.

+## Code Downloading and Installation

+Clone the repository using `git clone https://github.com/drpulpo/make-a-transfer.git` or unzip the provided file cd make-a-transfer npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.